kroxiksut/django-152fz-consent/docs/consent/en/import.md

 - prefer `dry-run` before actual application;
 - the import preserves audit context and should not bypass service layer domain checks.

-## Escort
+## Maintenance

 - import contract changes are synchronized with [./configuration.md](./configuration.md), [./service-api.md](./service-api.md) and tests;
-- For vendor-specific scenarios, extensible adapters are used rather than hard-wired logic in the kernel.
+- for vendor-specific scenarios, extensible adapters are used rather than hard-wired logic in the core.